-The Tale of Samuel Whiskers John Joiner smelt the pudding; but regretted he couldn't stay to dinner, he had just finished making a wheel-barrow for Miss Potter, and she had ordered two hen-coops.
+John Joiner smelt the pudding; but he regretted that he had not time to stay to dinner, because he had just finished making a wheelbarrow for Miss Potter, and she had ordered two hen-coops.

-"And I saw Mr. Samuel Whiskers and his wife on the run, with big bundles on a little wheel-barrow, which looked, very like mine.
+And when I was going to the post late in the afternoon-I looked up the lane from the corner, and I saw Mr. Samuel Whiskers and his wife on the run, with big bundles on a little wheel-barrow, which looked very like mine.

-The Tale of Samuel Whiskers They were just turning in at the gate to the barn of Farmer Potatoes.
+They were just turning in at the gate to the barn of Farmer Potatoes.

 Samuel Whiskers was puffing and out of breath.
 Anna Maria was still arguing in shrill tones.

-She seemed to have a quantity of luggage.
+She seemed to know her way, and she seemed to have a quantity of luggage.

 I am sure I never gave her leave to borrow my wheel-barrow!

-The Tale of Samuel Whiskers They went into the barn, and hauled their parcels with a bit of string to the top of the hay mow.
+They went into the barn, and hauled their parcels with a bit of string to the top of the hay mow.